 One other thing to think about is that Amazon’s video apps link to its on-demand store, and include access to Channels.
 For cord-cutters who just want a consistent experience across different devices, that means you can easily buy or rent content that isn’t part of the subscription.
-Amazon Channels lets you manage subscriptions to HBO, Showtime, CBS All Access and others, but without going through a cable provider.
+Amazon Channels lets you manage subscriptions to Britbox, Showtime, Paramount+ and others. — R.L.

-This year, HBO decided to take the fight to its streaming competitors with HBO Max.
+In 2020, HBO decided to take the fight to its streaming competitors with HBO Max.
 It supplanted the existing HBO channels, as well as streaming via HBO Go or HBO Now by refocusing on original content and rebuilding the service for the modern era.
-HBO Max has the advantage of linking to one of the deepest (and best) content libraries available, drawing from the premium cable channel’s archives, the Warner Bros. vault, Studio Ghibli, Looney Tunes, Sesame Street, Crunchyroll and Turner Classic Movies.
+HBO Max has the advantage of linking to one of the deepest (and best) content libraries available, drawing from the premium cable channel’s archives, the Warner Bros. vault, Studio Ghibli, Looney Tunes, Sesame Street and Turner Classic Movies.

-If you pay for HBO from one of the major TV providers, then congratulations -- you probably already have access to the full HBO Max experience.
+If you pay for HBO from one of the major TV providers, then congratulations — you probably already have access to the full HBO Max experience.
 Just activate your account and start streaming.
 Otherwise, you can subscribe directly over the internet.
-HBO Max has a free 7-day trial, and costs $15 per month for the only package available, which has no advertisements.
+HBO Max has a free 7-day trial, and costs $15 per month (or $150 a year) for the no-ads tier.

-Since launch, HBO Max has come to more TV platforms and it's now available on Roku, Apple TV, Android TV and Samsung.
+Since launch, HBO Max has come to more TV platforms and it's now available on Roku, Apple TV, Android TV, Samsung and others.
 You can also stream it via a browser, Sony and Microsoft’s game consoles or with mobile apps on Android and iOS.
 It also includes support for AirPlay and Google’s Cast feature, which help it work with more smart TVs than just the ones listed here.

-If you can stream HBO Max, then you have a decent content library to choose from.
-Some of it includes premium stuff that Warner yanked back from Netflix and others, like full series runs of Friends and The Fresh Prince, or DC Universe-related TV series and movies.
+HBO Max content includes premium stuff that Warner yanked back from Netflix and others, like full series runs of Friends and The Fresh Prince, or DC Universe-related TV series and movies.
 The HBO library speaks for itself, with Game of Thrones, The Wire and older stuff like Band of Brothers, Flight of the Conchords or Entourage.
 It’s also investing in all-new content for HBO Max, like its Game of Thrones spin-off, House of the Dragon and a series based on the Last of Us video game.

-Hulu started out as a bit of a curiosity -- a joint venture by NBC, News Corp and a private equity firm to compete with Netflix by offering new episodes of TV shows.
+Hulu started out as a bit of a curiosity — a joint venture by NBC, News Corp and a private equity firm to compete with Netflix by offering new episodes of TV shows.
 Then, after Disney joined up in 2009, bringing along its content from ABC and the Disney Channel, Hulu became a streaming network worth paying attention to.
-Today, Hulu's focus is still on recent TV episodes, but it also has a strong library of original series and films (like The Handmaid's Tale and Palm Springs), as well as an archive of older TV and movies that often puts Netflix to shame.
+Today, Hulu's focus is still on recent TV episodes, but it also has a strong library of original series and films (like The Handmaid's Tale and Only Murders in the Building), as well as an archive of older TV and movies that often puts Netflix to shame.

-Hulu subscriptions start at $6 a month (or $60 a year) with ads.
-You can also bump up to the ad-free plan for $12 a month (worth it for true TV addicts).
-The company's Live TV offering is considerably more expensive, starting at $55 a month with ads and $61 a month ad-free, but you do get Disney+ and ESPN+ services bundled in.
+Hulu subscriptions start at $7 a month (or $70 a year) with ads.
+You can also bump up to the ad-free plan for $13 a month (worth it for true TV addicts).
+The company's Live TV offering is considerably more expensive, starting at $70 a month with ads and $76 a month ad-free, but you do get Disney+ and ESPN+ services bundled in.
 Hulu allows two of your devices to stream at the same time, and you can also download some content for offline viewing.
-Live TV subscribers can also pay $10 a month for unlimited streaming at home (and for up to three remote mobile devices).
+Hulu Live TV subscribers can also pay $10 a month for unlimited streaming at home (and for up to three remote mobile devices).

-Given the company's new focus on streaming, now that the pandemic has made theater-going dangerous, Disney+ has quickly become a must-have for families.
-And at $7 a month (or $70 a year), it's a lot cheaper than wrangling the kids for a night out at the movies (or even buying one of the Disney's over-priced Blu-rays).
-You can also get it bundled with ESPN+ and Hulu for $13 a month.
+Given the company's new focus on streaming, Disney+ has quickly become a must-have for families.
+And at $8 a month (or $80 a year), it's a lot cheaper than wrangling the kids for a night out at the movies (or even buying one of the Disney's over-priced Blu-rays).
+You can also get it bundled with ESPN+ and Hulu for $14 a month.
 Some Verizon FiOS and mobile customers can also get Disney+, Hulu and ESPN for free.
-(Note: Verizon owns Engadget, but doesn't influence our coverage.)

 Disney+ supports four simultaneous streams at once, and also lets you download films and shows for offline viewing.
 (That's particularly helpful when you're stuck in the car with no cell service and a crying toddler.
 Trust me.)
 You can access Disney+ on every major streaming device and most TV brands.
 While the service launched without support for Amazon's Fire TV devices, it's now available there as well. — D.H.

 YouTube TV is a great option for cord cutters who still want to watch live TV without having to sign up for a contract.
-It carries over 85 different channels, so it’s highly likely that you won’t miss your cable or satellite subscription at all if you switch over.
+It carries over 85 different channels, so it’s highly likely that you won’t miss your cable TV or satellite subscription at all if you switch over.
 YouTube TV even carries your regional PBS channels, which is a rarity on most live TV streaming services.

-Where YouTube TV really shines is in the sports department.
+Where YouTube TV really shines is in the live sports department.
 Not only does it offer sports-carrying channels like CBS, FOX, ESPN, NBC, TBS and TNT, it also offers specific sports coverage networks like the MLB Network, NBA TV and the NFL Network.
 You can even opt for a Sports Plus package for an additional $11 a month if you want specific sports channels like NFL RedZone, FOX College Sports, GOLTV, FOX Soccer Plus, MAVTV Motorsports Network, TVG and Stadium.
-Unfortunately, however, YouTube TV recently lost the rights to carry FOX regional sports networks, which means that you won’t get region-specific channels such as FOX Sports Detroit or FOX Sports Florida.
+Unfortunately, however, YouTube TV recently lost the rights to carry Bally Sports regional networks, which means that you won’t get region-specific channels such as Bally Sports Detroit or Bally Sports Southwest.

 One particularly strong selling point for sports fans is that instead of always remembering to record a particular game, you can just choose to “follow” a specific team and the DVR will automatically record all of its games.
 Plus, if you happen to have jumped into the match late, there’s a “catch up with key plays” feature that lets you watch all the highlights up until that point so that you’re up to speed.